-Do not forget that you are responsible for the data you control, even if it is processed by a third party.
+Do not forget that you are responsible for the data you control, even if processed by a third party.
+Your processors are accountable to you, but you are liable to the users.
 It is you who is liable to your users.
-Your processors are liable to you, but you are liable to the users.

 In both cases, you have duties to your data subjects.
 GDPR obliges you to: